idlehands/idlehands.github.io/about.md

 from O'Reilly Media.

-I'm currently Principal Systems Engineer at [Nitro](http://gonitro.com), and live in Portland, Oregon.
+I'm currently Principal Systems Engineer at [Nitro](http://gonitro.com), and live in Dublin, Ireland.

 I can also be found [on Twitter](https://twitter.com/#!/relistan) and [on Github](https://github.com/relistan/).